vliu15/mml-robustness/README.md

 ```
 > The outputs for each task will get saved to `./outputs/spurious_eval/$TASK`

-For each task, this will call `test.py` to run inference on each `$TASK` x `$ATTR` pair and then aggregate all 40 into heatmaps showing group performances, group sizes, and our spurious correlation delta metric: $\delta = |g_0 + g_3 - g_1 - g_2|$.
+For each task, this will call `test.py` to run inference on each `$TASK` x `$ATTR` pair and then aggregate all 40 into heatmaps showing group performances, group sizes, and our spurious correlation delta metric: `delta = |g0 + g3 - g1 - g2|`.

 ### Spurious Correlation Extraction (EXPERIMENTAL)
-Finally, we take all $40 \times 39$ possible pairs of spurious correlations (namely, their $\delta$ metrics) and systematically identify which attributes are spuriously correlated with which tasks.
+Finally, we take all 40x39 possible pairs of spurious correlations (namely, their `delta` metrics) and systematically identify which attributes are spuriously correlated with which tasks.
 We observe that attributes aren't IID - specifically, there are a lot of labelled attributes that are correlated with gender.
 Therefore, we use biclustering and SVD-based methods to extract correlations across/between attributes/tasks:
 ```bash
 python -m scripts.spurious_svd --json_dir outputs/spurious_eval --out_dir outputs/svd --gamma 0.9 --k 10
 ```
-> `--gamma` sets the threshold of variance, $\gamma$, that the $d$ largest singular values must account for, used to reduce the feature dimension
+> `--gamma` sets the threshold of variance, `gamma`, that the `d` largest singular values must account for, used to reduce the feature dimension
 > `--k` sets the number clusters that biclustering clustering should identify
 > The outputs from this script will get saved to `./outputs/svd`

 This script runs two methods:
-1. Biclustering: The $T = 40 \times 40$ matrix is column-normalized with softmax to emphasize larger values of $\delta$, which is then put through `SpectralCoclustering`.
-Various combinations of $T$ and $A = T^\top$ are biclustered.
+1. Biclustering: The 40x40 `T` matrix is column-normalized with softmax to emphasize larger values of `delta`, which is then put through `SpectralCoclustering`.
+Various combinations of `T` and `A = transpose(T)` are biclustered.
-2. SVD + Clustering: The $T = 40 \times 40$ matrix is column-normalized with L2 norm and passed into SVD for feature dimension reduction according to the specified $\gamma$ value.
+2. SVD + Clustering: The 40x40 `T` matrix is column-normalized with L2 norm and passed into SVD for feature dimension reduction according to the specified `gamma` value.
 These are clustered with KMeans

 ## Multi-Task Learning (EXPERIMENTAL)
 TODO